ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 # Ballerina Streaming Reference Guide

-Ballerina streaming is designed to process event streams in a streaming manner, detect complex event occurrences, and send notifications in real-time.
+Ballerina streaming is designed to process event streams in a streaming manner, detect complex event occurrences, and produce notifications in real-time.

 Ballerina streaming supports the following: